munificent/craftinginterpreters/book/classes.md

 a complete scripting language.
 It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file I/O, user input etc. But the language itself is sufficient.
-We've got a little procedural language in the same vein as BASIC, TCL, Scheme (minus macros), and early versions of Python and Lua.
+We've got a little procedural language in the same vein as BASIC, Tcl, Scheme (minus macros), and early versions of Python and Lua.

 If this was the 80's, we'd stop here.
 But, today, many popular languages support